Guiding principles – school selection, key steps and the role of executive/college principals

 How many schools are being validated?
 How were they selected?

 The five year external validation cycle will involve all Department of Education schools.
-Each year approximately 20% of schools will be selected as a representative sample across the four operational directorates.
+Each year approximately 20% of schools will be selected as a representative sample across the six operational directorates.

 What are the key steps of external validation?

 External validation consists of four key steps:

 - The school prepares and completes a submission highlighting their self-assessment practices and achievements using the School Excellence Framework (SEF).